andytimm/andytimm.github.io/posts/Convention Model/2019-07-13-convention-model.md

 ---
 layout: post
 title: Convention Prediction with a Bayesian Hierarchical Multinomial Model
-tags: [brms, Stan, conventions]
+date: 2019-07-03
+categories:
+- from_old_website
+- Stan
 ---

-Here, I use a bayesian hierarchical multinomial model to predict the first ballot results at the  2018 DFL (Democratic) State Convention,  with data aggregated to the Party Unit level (ex: State Senate district) to guarantee anonymity.
+Here, I use a Bayesian hierarchical multinomial model to predict the first ballot results at the  2018 DFL (Democratic) State Convention,  with data aggregated to the Party Unit level (ex: State Senate district) to guarantee anonymity.
 While using aggregated data obviously isn't ideal, this sort of strategy shows a lot of promise, especially if individual level predictors could be harnessed as another level of the hierarchical model.
-As it stands, this is mostly a proof of concept for bayesian hierarchical models in this context.
+As it stands, this is mostly a proof of concept for Bayesian hierarchical models in this context.
 To use something like this in practice, one could use prior predictive simulation to game out the convention under various assumptions, or condition on the first ballot data and use it to analyze trends in support and predict subsequent ballots as your floor team collects further data.

  At this convention, I was